awsdocs/amazon-ec2-user-guide/doc_source/UserProvidedKernels.md

 ### Amazon PV\-GRUB Kernel Image IDs<a name="AmazonKernelImageIDs"></a>

-PV\-GRUB AKIs are available in all Amazon EC2 regions\.
+PV\-GRUB AKIs are available in all Amazon EC2 regions, excluding Asia Pacific \(Osaka\)\.
 There are AKIs for both 32\-bit and 64\-bit architecture types\.
 Most modern AMIs use a PV\-GRUB AKI by default\.

 We recommend that you always use the latest version of the PV\-GRUB AKI, as not all versions of the PV\-GRUB AKI are compatible with all instance types\.
 Use the following [describe\-images](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command to get a list of the PV\-GRUB AKIs for the current region: